AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 The STRUCTURE panel allows the modification of the structure initially created from the community group template selected when creating the sub-community site from either the author or publish environment.
 From the panel, it is possible to

 * drag-and-drop additional [community functions](../../communities/using/functions.md) into the site structure
-* on an instance of a community function in the site structure :
+* on an instance of a community function in the site structure:

     * **`gear icon`**
       edit settings, including the display title and URL name&#42;